Michael J. Bransfield: Restitution

 The diocese said it would reimburse the costs of mental health assistance for "known victims" of Bransfield.
 Lori, as apostolic administrator, also directed the creation of a "third-party reporting system" for allegations against bishops of the diocese.

 The Survivors Network of those Abused by Priests (SNAP) called for a law enforcement investigation and criticized the church discipline imposed against Bransfield by Brennan as insufficient because they suggested "that Bransfield alone should make reparations."
 SNAP called for consequences for Church officials who concealed, or failed to address, Bransfield's conduct.

 Civil lawsuits

-In March 2019, a former personal altar boy for Bransfield sued the Wheeling-Charleston Catholic Diocese, alleging that Bransfield had sexually harassed him for years and sexually assaulted him in 2014.
+In March 2019, a former personal altar boy for Bransfield sued the Diocese of Wheeling-Charleston, alleging that Bransfield had sexually harassed him for years and sexually assaulted him in 2014.
 The suit was settled on confidential terms in August 2019.